victoriadealba/Pomobreak/client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Libraries Needed

+In the client folder of the project directory, run:

+### `npm install`

+to install necessary libraries run scripts.

 ## Available Scripts

 In the client folder of the project directory, you can run: